Kim Kelly (journalist): Career

-In April 2022, she released Fight Like Hell: The Untold History of American Labor, a non-fiction book covering the history of the American labour movement and of marginalised voices who have been overlooked in most narratives of the American labour movement.
+In April 2022, she released Fight Like Hell: The Untold History of American Labor, a non-fiction book covering the history of the American labor movement and of marginalized voices who have been overlooked in most narratives of the American labor movement.

+Kelly has been published by the following publications: The New Republic, The Washington Post, The New York Times, The Baffler, The Nation, the Columbia Journalism Review, Esquire, and as Vice's music blog heavy metal editor.
+Kelly has also worked as a video correspondent for More Perfect Union, The Real News Network, and Means TV.

 Activism

 Kelly was an anti-fascist counter-demonstrator at the Unite the Right rally in Charlottesville in 2017, with the Metropolitan Anarchist Coordinating Council.
-She has outspoken against Nazis within the metal community.
+She has spoken out against Nazis within the metal community.
 She was a co-founder of the Black Flags Over Brooklyn anti-fascist music festival.
+Kelly's congenital condition ectrodactyly has led her to be a disability activist.
+She has worked to highlight the stories of those, who because of their own congenital issues, were mistreated in society.
+Three of those people figure in Kelly's book FIGHT LIKE HELL: The Untold History of American Labor they are: Julia Pastrana, William Henry Johnson, and Joice Heth.